julianfortune/lovelace/README.md

 ## TODO

-- [ ] !!
-Fix deployment issue

 - [ ] Implement evaluation rule to prefer primary over backup workers (Look for: `TODO(backup)`)
-- [ ] Implement evaluation rule to try to encourage spreading out shifts as evenly as possible (
+- [ ] Implement evaluation rule to try to encourage spreading out shifts as evenly as possible
   - Note: Needs to take into account gaps between beginning of schedule period and first assignment, and last assignment and end of schedule period
   - E.g., Variance of rest days?, workload per week?, ... ?